First Amendment to the United States Constitution: Free exercise of religion

-Freedom of speech and of the press
+Freedom of speech

 The First Amendment broadly protects the rights of free speech and free press.
 Free speech means the free and public expression of opinions without censorship, interference, or restraint by the government.
 The term "freedom of speech" embedded in the First Amendment encompasses the decision what to say as well as what not to say.
+The speech covered by the First Amendment covers many ways of expression and therefore protects what people say as well as how they express themselves.
 Free press means the right of individuals to express themselves through publication and dissemination of information, ideas, and opinions without interference, constraint, or prosecution by the government.
 In Murdock v.
-Pennsylvania (1943), the Supreme Court stated that "Freedom of press, freedom of speech, freedom of religion are in a preferred position.".
+Pennsylvania (1943), the Supreme Court stated that "Freedom of press, freedom of speech, freedom of religion are in a preferred position."
 The Court added that a community may not suppress, or the state tax, the dissemination of views because they are unpopular, annoying, or distasteful.
-That would be a complete repudiation of the philosophy of the Bill of Rights, according to the Court.
-In Stanley v.
-Georgia (1969), the Supreme Court stated that the First Amendment protects the right to receive information and ideas, regardless of their social worth, and to be generally free from governmental intrusions into one's privacy and control of one's own thoughts.
+The Constitution protects, according to the Supreme Court in Stanley v.
+Georgia (1969), the right to receive information and ideas, regardless of their social worth, and to be generally free from governmental intrusions into one's privacy and control of one's thoughts.
+As stated by the Court in Stanley: "If the First Amendment means anything, it means that a State has no business telling a man, sitting alone in his own house, what books he may read or what films he may watch.
+Our whole constitutional heritage rebels at the thought of giving government the power to control men's minds."